comprna/riser/README.md

 **Acknowledgement:** These testing instructions have been adapted from the "Testing" section of ReadFish (https://github.com/LooseLab/readfish)

 ## Configure MinKNOW bulk fast5 file playback

+To test RISER without wasting resources on a live sequencing run, the "playback" mechanism in MinKNOW can be utilised.
+This allows a bulk fast5 file recorded from a previous sequencing run to be replayed so that data is streamed as though a real sequencing device were connected.

 1. Obtain a bulk fast5 file (generated with flowcell FLO-MIN106) for playback in MinKNOW.